Depression and Bipolar Support Alliance

 MHA's DBSA is an independent affiliate of the National DBSA, which is the largest support organization in the nation devoted exclusively to mood disorders.
 The support group is mediated by a MHA employee/volunteer and run by the peers and their families.
 MHA offers two support groups to meet the needs of our community.

-Daily Struggle -- A NEW monthly peer-to-peer support group for those who have depression, bipolar disorder or anxiety, which often overlaps with depression and may be a recent diagnosis of symptoms exhibited from childhood or may have been triggered by life changes and stress.
+Daily Struggle -- A weekly peer-to-peer support group for those who have depression, bipolar disorder or anxiety, which often overlaps with depression and may be a recent diagnosis of symptoms exhibited from childhood or may have been triggered by life changes and stress.
 The group is facilitated by one of our staff.
 This is a place to find support and encouragement from others dealing with similar struggles.
 It is a way for people who are living with these conditions to easily come together, share, support each other and learn about what they can do to improve the quality of their lives.

 The purpose is to help accelerate the full recovery of people who are living with depression, bipolar disorder, and anxiety by providing self-help education and peer support that enhances the care of licensed healthcare practitioners.
 This is not a therapy group and does not replace licensed healthcare support.